 - Footwear: good quality school shoes and runners provide more support to the foot and thus decrease extra load placed on the muscles and joints.
 Poor footwear can increase symptom intensity and duration

-- Time: generally the pain will ease in one to two weeks, although there may be flare-ups from time to time over
+- Time: generally the pain will ease in one to two weeks up top several months, although there may be flare-ups from time to time

 If you feel your child would benefit from chatting with one of our physios to help them relieve their pain, book in for an appointment now.